-Educational classes and programs You pay (continued) High Option Standard Option Weight management program - CIGNA Healthy Steps to Weight LossSM See page 74 for details See page 74 for details This personalized approach to weight management will be based on the participant's personal goals, preferences and health status.
-To join our Healthy Steps to Weight Loss SM program, see Section 5(h) Special Features , page 74.
+Educational classes and programs You pay (continued) High Option Standard Option Education classes and nutritional therapy for self- management of diabetes, hyperlipidemia, hypertension, and obesity when: Prescribed by the attending physician, and Administered by a covered provider, such as a registered nurse or licensed or registered dietician/ nutritionist.
+PPO: 10% of the Plan allowanceNon-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount PPO: 15% of the Plan allowanceNon-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Weight management program - Cigna Healthy Steps to Weight LossSM This personalized approach to weight management will be based on the participant's personal goals, preferences and health status.
+To join our Healthy Steps to Weight LossSM program, see Section 5(h) Special Features, page 79.
+See page 79 for details See page 79 for details